 So many of us are conditioned to accept the terms and conditions for free Wi-Fi without realizing what those terms mean, and what can happen after you’ve accepted them.
 So this holiday season we want you to be safe, and secure, while on vacation or even just doing a little shopping at the mall.

-We’ve put together a short, but sweet, list of tips to keep you from falling into a free Wi-Fi trap:
+Tips to keep you from falling into the public Wi-Fi trap:

 While connecting to public Wi-Fi is easy and convenient, especially when traveling or trying to look up a review on the hottest gift this holiday season (make sure to check our our gift guides part 1 and part 2 if you need some inspiration!) it’s not always the best thing for you.
 Be cautious and smart, use this list and have a happy holiday season!